Northwest Prep Charter School Program Overview

 •In April of 2013, Northwest Prep received Sonoma State University’s Jack London Award for Educational Innovation.

-Northwest Prep employs the Illuminate academic reporting system given at the end of each semester.
+Northwest Prep employs the Aeries academic reporting system given periodically through student/parent portals and at the end of each semester.
 Reports show credits earned for that semester as well as a cumulative credit total for all high school courses taken.
 Courses taken at the college level are noted as such and awarded AP credits.
 Grade point average is computed for all high school students at Northwest Prep.
-Honors and AP classes are not offered at NWP but all upper grade students are encouraged to take at least one college level class to demonstrate college readiness prior to graduation.
+Honors and AP classes are offered at NWP and all upper grade students are encouraged to take at least one college level class to demonstrate college readiness prior to graduation.

-Northwest Prep Charter School does not offer a formalized sports program, but each day students participate in 30 minutes of a physical activity of their choice including volleyball, soccer, basketball, supervised hiking at the adjacent Laguna De Santa Rosa and other planned activities depending on the weather and student interest.
+Northwest Prep Charter School does not offer a formalized sports program, but three times a week students participate in 60 minutes of a physical activity including volleyball, soccer, basketball, supervised hiking at the adjacent Santa Rosa Park trail and other planned activities depending on the weather and student interest.
 Our students often choose from a broad range of local community and private sports-based activities.
 We offer intramural sports after school 1-2 days a week.

 Students must earn a minimum of 220 units to graduate.
 Northwest Prep integrates into its curriculum the minimum expectations for graduation, following California high school graduation requirements.
-Students must pass eight semesters of Inquiry Team and Crossroads (see table on back) Additionally, students are also required to complete two professional internships by the end of their senior year, and successfully pass a Portfolio Defense before a panel of peers, staff, and community members.
+Students must pass eight semesters of Inquiry Team and Crossroads classes.
+Additionally, students are also required to complete volunteering credits, job shadow credits, and two professional internships as a part of Crossroads class by the end of their senior year.
+They also must successfully pass a Portfolio Defense before a panel of peers, staff, and community members during their 10th and 12th grade years.

 All Northwest Prep seniors apply to at least one college of their choice, and most NWP graduates subsequently attend either a four year or junior college.
 Colleges that have accepted Northwest Prep students include: UC Davis, UC Santa Cruz, UC Riverside, UC Merced, Humboldt State University, Sonoma State University, San Francisco State University, CSU Chico, Sacramento State University, CSU East Bay, Academy of Art University, Seattle University and more, .